mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 For each application, we choose or develop a tool for benchmarking and repeatedly call the tool to generate the IO workload for the application.
-We containerize the tool if the too itself is a standalone application and it requires its own running environment.
+We containerize the tool if the tool itself is a standalone application and it requires its own running environment.

 For example, we use [YCSB](https://github.com/brianfrankcooper/YCSB/wiki) to test